aichaos/rivescript.com/www/contributing.md

 libraries.

-Unless you are a programmer that is well versed in the languages of Perl, Python, Java, and JavaScript, contributions to the core RiveScript language should probably be limited to feature requests.
+Unless you are a programmer that is well versed in the languages of Perl, Python, Java, JavaScript and Go, contributions to the core RiveScript language should probably be limited to feature requests.
 If accepted, I will personally implement the feature into all of the primary RiveScript libraries.